Iano-theDev/0x22_alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 displays all values in the states table of hbtn_0e_0_usa where name matches the argument.
 But this time, write one that is safe from MySQL injections!

+## 4 Cities by states
+Write a script that lists all cities from the database hbtn_0e_4_usa

+## 5 All cities by state
+Write a script that takes in the name of a state as an argument and lists all cities of that state, using the database hbtn_0e_4_usa